 - He is abnormally withdrawn from friends and family

-The first step to keeping your child’s Web time bully free is to make sure your family computer is a safe space.
-Is your child more tech-savvy than you?
-It will be easier help her deal with problems online if you have a better understanding of Internet usage, terminology, and the “text speak” kids use.
-Here are some other simple ways to keep your child safe on the Web:
+The first step to keeping your child’s web time bully-free is to make sure your family computer and tablet are a safe space, along with your child's phone (if she has one).
+Here are some other simple ways to keep your child safe:

-- Use parental controls to block Web sites that aren’t kid-friendly.
+- Use parental controls to block websites and apps that aren’t kid-friendly.
 Set up firewalls to block viruses.

 - Tell your child to delete emails and close instant-message boxes from people she doesn’t know.
 If the person continues to email or message, help your child block the account.